MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/learning/instructor-guide/user-setup.md

 . .\src\scripts\users.ps1
 ```

-2. Setup a user with known password
+2. Setup a user with the value that is securely stored in the value **DEMO_PASSWORD**

 ```pwsh
 Reset-User "first.last@contoso.OnMicrosoft.com"